Nirajkashyap/cra-template-redux-rxjs-typescript/README.md

 # cra-template-redux-rxjs-typescript

-This is the official base template for [Create React App](https://github.com/Nirajkashyap/cra-template-redux-rxjs-typescript).
+This is the official base template for [Create React App with Redux Rxjs Typescript](https://github.com/Nirajkashyap/cra-template-redux-rxjs-typescript).

 ## TypeScript